Skip to main content

 What should I expect during a stereotactic breast biopsy?

-This minimally invasive procedure requires you to be positioned lying face down on a specially designed table used specifically for breast biopsies.
-Your breasts are actually positioned through an opening in the table.
-We will then clean the skin and inject a local anesthetic.
+This minimally invasive procedure requires you to be positioned upright, typically on a special chair.
+We will clean the skin and inject a local anesthetic.
 A tiny incision less than a quarter of an inch is made without causing any significant alteration in the appearance of the breast.
 The radiologist will remove several samples of tissue through this incision.
-When the tissue sampling is complete, a small marking clip may be left at the site of biopsy, so it can be easily located for future follow up if surgery becomes necessary.
+When the tissue sampling is complete, a small marking clip will be left at the site of biopsy, so it can be easily located for future follow up if surgery becomes necessary.

 What happens after a breast biopsy?